 - “You,” “your,” “yours,” “yourself” – don’t use the second person.

 - “Nowadays,” “oftentimes,” “in this day and age,” “good old days” – these words aren’t specific enough.

 - “Normal” – the word is too subjective.
 What is normal for you may not be not for others.

 Be aware of the rules listed above and implement them to make your readers enjoy every sentence of your writing.

 All the rules about proper word usage listed above refer to all the essay paragraphs.
-However, we would like you to be aware of some common mistakes made in essay parts to avoid them effectively.
+However, our best essay writing service would like you to be aware of some common mistakes made in essay parts to avoid them effectively.

 The test of a good introduction is whether someone can guess what the essay question is just from reading it.
 If not, the opening has failed.
 Therefore, a good introduction briefly sets out the topic and your position regarding the question.
 Be specific about your case, but don’t go into too much detail—no examples or definitions are needed in an introduction.
 Instead, use exact words to introduce your main idea better.